 His new name was Aimek which meant “iceman”.
 He learned to hunt seals and cook their meat on a campfire with young fir needles for a spice.
-He learned the alien language, but couldn’t express his thoughts well in it still.
-Sometimes he felt helpless, and it made him angry.
+He learned the alien language but couldn’t express his thoughts well in it yet.
+Sometimes he felt as helpless as a child and it made him angry.

 Elie, the girl who found him on the shore and took him to live with her tribe, called on him often in his little cave at the side of the cliff.
-Sometimes, when Aimek came from his hunt empty handed, she bought him food.
+Sometimes, when Aimek came from his hunt empty-handed, she brought him food.
 And always asked for more stories.
 She was nice, and Aimek really liked her.

-The guy she had brought with her once was different.
+The guy, Rikter, she brought with her once was different.
 He wore patterns of another tribe on his clothes.
-The iceman recalled the guy’s face: he was with Elie when Aimek woke up from his long sleep, feverish, lost, and disconnected from the time he used to live in…
+The iceman recalled the guy’s face: he was with Elie when Aimek woke up from his long sleep, feverish, lost, and disconnected from the time he used to live in.

 Rikter’s first phrase was: